 - Stream from your PC at up to 1080p @ 60 FPS in Console Mode when using Ethernet (via micro USB Ethernet adapter).

 The first time I went hands-on with the NVIDIA SHIELD, I knew I was playing with something awesome.
 At the same time, I knew there was so much hidden potential under its hood – like the ability to play all those games not optimized for controllers.
 You know, like NBA JAM or Paper Monster.
 I desperately craved one thing: button mapping software.
 Hell, I made that desire pretty clear when talking about the new Archos Gamepad 2.
+It's like NVIDIA heard my plea from afar and delivered with haste, because the newest OTA includes what NVIDIA is calling Gamepad Mapper, a stupid-simple button mapping solution that makes virtually any game compatible with SHIELD's controller.
 Read More

 If you're a SHIELD early adopter, you may want to head into the settings menu and grab the latest update – it's a good one.
 Update 59 brings improved PC streaming stability, along with support for more PC Games, like FIFA 13, Call of Jaurez: Gunslinger, Mortal Kombat: Komplete Edition, and several other.
 There are now 31 officially supported PC titles.
 Not bad.

 Aside from that, it also adds support for Tegra developer tools and possibly the most anticipated feature: the ability to move apps to the SD Card.
+Before you get excited about that, however, it's worth noting that, due to limitations within Android, the feature can only move the apk – app data will stay in SHIELD's local storage.
 Read More